d-kleine/Reinforcement-Learning/Project3_Collaboration-competition/Report.md

 ## MADDPG
 The position and velocity of the ball and racket define the state space of the environment, consisting of 8 variables.
 The racket's move and jumping are the possible actions.
 The task is episodic, and in order to solve the environment, the two competing agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Then the environment will be considered as solved.

-This project uses an off-policy method called *Multi Agent Deep Deterministic Policy Gradient* (MADDPG) which is based Deep Deterministic Policy Gradient (DDPG).
-It uses *off-policy* data and the Bellman equation to learn the Q-function to learn the policy.
+This project uses an off-policy method called *Multi Agent Deep Deterministic Policy Gradient* (MADDPG) which is based on the Deep Deterministic Policy Gradient (DDPG) algorithm.
+It uses *off-policy* data and the Bellman equation to learn the Q-function to infer a policy.

 ## Loss
 The critic loss is computed as the mean squared error (MSE).

 ## Network architectures
-Both Actor and Critic contain 1 hidden layer with 2 ReLU activation functions.
+Both Actor and Critic contain a simple deep neural network with ReLU activation functions.
 At the end of Actor, there is an extra tanh activation function to guarantee that the range of actions is (-1, 1).

 ## Hyperparameters